vatpac-technology/sops/docs/terminal/adelaide.md

 ## Coordination
 ### Enroute
 #### Departures
+Voiceless for all aircraft:

+- Tracking via a Procedural SID terminus; and
-Voiceless coordination is in place from AD TCU to TBD/AUG for aircraft assigned the lower of `F240` or the `RFL`, and tracking via a Procedural SID terminus.
+- Assigned the lower of `F240` or the `RFL`

-Any aircraft not meeting the above criteria must be prior coordinated to TBD/AUG.
+All other aircraft going to TBD CTA must be **Heads-up** Coordinated by AD TCU prior to the boundary.

 !!! example
     <span class="hotline">**AD TCU** -> **TBD**</span>: "PFY1234, request DCT LOLLS"
     <span class="hotline">**TBD** -> **AD TCU**</span>: "PFY1234, concur DCT LOLLS"

 #### Arrivals
-The Standard assignable level from TBD/AUG to AD TCU is `A090`, and assigned a STAR.
-All other aircraft must be prior coordinated
+Voiceless for all aircraft:

+- With ADES **YPAD**; and
+- Assigned a STAR; and
+- Assigned `A090`

+All other aircraft coming from TBD CTA will be **Heads-up** Coordinated to AD TCU.

 ### AD ADC
 #### Auto Release